Indus (The Indian) Constellation

 The Latin genitive of the constellation name is "Indi" (pronounced ˈɪndaɪ) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Indi (the brightest star of Indus based on the Bayer catalog); or 23 Indi (the 23th star in the constellation of Indus based on the Flamsteed catalog).

-Sky chart of Indus from your location
+Sky Chart of Indus Constellation

 Here we provide a simplified sky chart of the Indus constellation.
 Alternatively it is possible to locate Indus in the night sky using our Online Interactive Planetarium.

-Visibility of Indus from your location
+Visibility of Indus Constellation

 Indus is currently not visible from Greenwich, United Kingdom [change]